 Mistake of Age: Aggravated sodomy can occur with a person who is less than ten years of age.
 If the Court is incorrect about the age of the victim, then you should seek to correct the error and potentially ask for a lesser charge.

 My case does not fall under the statute: If you can demonstrate that the sexual act was committed between two consenting adults or that the act was committed in private, that could help in getting your case dismissed.

 This is not an extensive list of the defenses that could be used in your case.
 These are just some of the defenses your Georgia Sex Crime Lawyer will evaluate to see if they apply.
 Every case is different and our Sex Crime Lawyers in Georgia will work with you to provide the best defense.
-That is why it is vital to call a Georgia Sex Crimes Attorney at Lawson and Berry to speak with them about your specific case.
+That is why it is vital to call an Atlanta Sex Crimes Attorney at Lawson and Berry to speak with them about your specific case.

 We Can Help